 - Being constantly late for pick-ups and drop-offs due to shopping, packing her bags for a weekend trip etc.

 Dealing with an ex exhibiting signs of a personality disorder is going to be constant hard work.
 It will affect you, your marriage, step-kids and biological kids.
 Be prepared for the ex to be consistently inconsistent all the time and understand it really doesn’t have anything to do with you but the other individual.
 Here are some helpful tips on how to maintain your sanity:

-- No entrance in either residence unless the parent which lives at that home is available and gives permission.
-Unfortunately, you will have to talk with the kids about these house rules, and how it isn’t appropriate for a parent to be in the other parents home.
+- No entrance to either residence unless the parent which lives at that home is available and gives permission.
+Unfortunately, you will have to talk with the kids about these house rules, and how it isn’t appropriate for a parent to be in the other parents’ home.

 - Holding firm to the visitation schedule on weekends/time you need with just your spouse and also understanding that the step-kids might just need you to take them for extra visitations as life with their mother might be hectic and dysfunctional.